The three stages of product development where Design Sprints actually work

 • Problem: Sellers lacked the support needed to fully activate and sell on the platform.

-Even in execution, a Design Sprint can help.
-The impact is more tactical than strategic — but if you’re stuck on usability, adoption, or internal alignment, it’s a fast way to get clarity and move forward with confidence.
+Even in the middle of execution, a Design Sprint earns its place.
+The impact at this stage is more tactical than strategic — but if a team is stuck on a usability problem, an adoption issue, or an internal alignment gap, a sprint is one of the fastest ways to get unstuck.

 Apparel Sizing Technology Company